dcdr/ambrose-tech/tools/git-clone.md

 # Cloning The Repository

 You will need to clone this repository to complete the exercises.
 This can be done with a variety of tools.
-I will assume you have GitHub Desktop installed.
+These instructions are for
+GitHub Desktop.

 As you are already reading this guide, you should see dcdr / ambrose-tech in the upper left corner of the window.
 Click on ambrose-tech to open the main repository page.